Facebook video ads can be a powerful way to reach your target audience and drive conversions.

-That’s why advertisers are increasingly using this tactic to get their message across, and it’s also why Facebook videos are getting better results.
+That’s why advertisers are using this tactic to get their message across and why Facebook videos are getting better results.

 The best way to make sure your ad stands out is to create a video that people can’t help but watch.
-A video doesn’t have to be long or complicated, but it should draw viewers in enough that they will want to watch the entire thing from start to finish.
+A video doesn’t have to be long or complicated, but it should draw viewers in enough to make them want to watch it from start to finish.

 You’ve probably heard that video is the “next big thing” in online marketing.

-Sure, there’s always the cat videos, but beyond that?
+Sure, there are always the cat videos, but beyond that?
 What kind of videos do you think would make for better marketing?

-And video ads are also very effective at increasing conversion rates.
+Video ads are very effective at increasing conversion rates.
 They can boost a conversion rate by up to 400%!

 How To Create Facebook Video Ads

-If you are going to show any charts or graphs in your video ad, make sure that they are easy to read from the audience’s perspective.
+If you are going to show any charts or graphs, make sure they are easy to read from the audience’s perspective.

 There are plenty of tools out there that can help you create compelling and engaging video adverts, so let’s take a look at three of them.